© Commando Veterans Archive 2014.

 Edward was a Police Officer in Lancashire who had volunteered for the Commandos as part of the Police Intakes.
 In 1939 he was a Police Constable residing at 12 Crabtree Street, Colne.

-Sergeant Miller Smith, a former Police Officer, was one of seven men from No.2 Commando captured after Operation Musketoon and later executed at Sachsenhausen Concentration Camp under Hitler's Commando Execution Order.
+Company Sergeant Major Miller Smith, a former Police Officer, was one of seven men from No.2 Commando captured after Operation Musketoon and later executed at Sachsenhausen Concentration Camp under Hitler's Commando Execution Order.

 In 1939 William Stack was a Police Constable based at Central Police Station, Cheltenham.
 He volunteered for the Commandos in 1942 as part of the Police Intakes to the Commando Depot (Commando Basic Training Centre), Achnacarry.
 He was posted to 5 Troop after joining his commando unit.

-John Strowger was a serving Metropolitan Police Officer who volunteered for the Commandos as part of one of the Police Intakes.
+John Strowger was a Metropolitan Police Officer who volunteered for the Commandos.
 In 1939 he was a Police Constable serving at Croydon Police Station, London.
 Post war member of the Commando Association.

 Corporal John Tanner was killed in action on 15 April 1945 during operations at Lake Comacchio, Italy.
 The previous year on 20 March 1944 he was wounded (recovered) during operations in Italy.